American

 Jacob

-My research and academic interests span American literature and culture from the mid-nineteenth century to the early-twentieth century.
-I’m particularly interested in intersections between American and Russian literatures, spaces, and people, and usually engage these textual and geographic intersections through transnational, environmental, and archipelagic frameworks.
-My work on Russian American literary, cultural, and environmental exchange has appeared both at academic conferences and in peer-reviewed publications.
+My research and academic interests span American literature and culture of the mid-nineteenth century to the early-twentieth century.
+I’m particularly interested in intersections between American and Russian literatures, spaces, and people, and I usually engage these literary and geographic intersections through transnational, eco-materialist, and archipelagic frameworks.

 Kessenich